getkarta/KartaBenchmarkCaseDetails/docs/howthisworks/article.md

 4. **Tasks:** Handpicked tasks along with expected behavior patterns and classifications into different difficulty levels.
 5. **Evaluators:** A unified evaluation interface that allows agent-user interaction trajectories to be evaluated in a few lines of code.
 6. **Documentation:** Detailed documentation for each dataset, tool and task.

+## Data Origins

+All data in **Karta Open Evaluations** is entirely synthetic, generated using structured methodologies informed by domain experts.
+It is designed to capture the complexity of real-world scenarios without relying on proprietary or sensitive information, ensuring both realism and ethical integrity.
+By leveraging expert-driven knowledge, the dataset enables rigorous, reproducible evaluations while maintaining adaptability for diverse testing needs.
+This synthetic approach ensures that AI agents are assessed against well-defined benchmarks, promoting fairness, transparency, and robustness in evaluation.

+## Continuous Updates

+The **Karta** team is committed to continuously expanding and refining the dataset.
+As new AI agent training methodologies evolve, the team will share the same synthetic datasets used internally to train and evaluate our own models.
+This ensures that **Karta Open Evaluations** remains relevant, up-to-date, and aligned with the latest advancements in AI testing and benchmarking.
+By regularly incorporating new datasets, the package empowers researchers and developers with cutting-edge evaluation tools, fostering a collaborative and evolving ecosystem for AI agent assessment.